yifeichen2024/RoboMimic_Deploy/README.md

 ---
 ## Important Notes
-1. Deployment Recommendation​​:
-- It is advised to deploy on a personal computer rather than the onboard Orin NX of the G1 robot.
-- During testing, ​​LocoMode​​ and Mimic policies performed noticeably worse on the NX.
-The cause is currently unknown, feedback is welcome.
+### 1. Framework Compatibility Notice
+The current framework does not natively support deployment on G1 robots equipped with Orin NX platforms.
+Preliminary analysis suggests compatibility issues with the `unitree_python_sdk` on Orin systems.
+For onboard Orin deployment, we recommend the following alternative solution:

+- Replace with [unitree_sdk2](https://github.com/unitreerobotics/unitree_sdk2) (official C++ SDK)
+- Implement a dual-node ROS architecture:
+  - **C++ Node**: Handles data transmission between robot and controller
+  - **Python Node**: Dedicated to policy inference

-2. Mimic Policy Reliability​​:
+### 2. Mimic Policy Reliability Warning
-- Success is not guaranteed, especially on slippery/sandy surfaces.
-- If the robot loses control, immediately:
-  Press ​​L1​​ to enter damping protection mode, or \
+The Mimic policy does not guarantee 100% success rate, particularly on slippery/sandy surfaces.
+In case of robot instability:
+- Press `F1` to activate **PassiveMode** (damping protection)
-  Press ​​Select​​ to exit the control program.
+- Press `Select` to immediately terminate the control program

-3. 720-Degree Spinning Kick (R1+Y)​​:
-- Strongly recommended for simulation only​​.
-- If attempted on a real robot, ensure proper safety measures.
-- The author assumes no responsibility for robot damage or injuries.
+### 3. Charleston Dance (R1+X) - Stable Policy Notes
+Currently the only verified stable policy on physical robots:

+⚠️ **Important Precautions**:
+- **Palm Removal Recommended**: The original training didn't account for palm collisions (author's G1 lacked palms)
+- **Initial/Final Stabilization**: Brief manual stabilization may be required when starting/ending the dance
+- **Post-Dance Transition**: While switching to **Locomotion/PositionControl/PassiveMode** is possible, we recommend:
+  - First transition to **PositionControl** or **PassiveMode**
+  - Provide manual stabilization during transition

+### 4. Other Movement Advisories
+All other movements are currently **not recommended** for physical robot deployment.

+### 5. Strong Recommendation
+**Always** master operations in simulation before attempting physical robot deployment.